 The advantages of lip augmentation with a cannula

-- Reduced danger of bleeding and bruising: While sharp needles may puncture under the skin’s veins and arteries, a blunt cannula can push them aside.
+- Reduced danger of bleeding and bruising: A blunt cannula can push them aside while sharp needles may puncture under the skin’s veins and arteries.

 - Less pain: Multiple injections with sharp needles around the lips may be unpleasant and painful.
 While inserting a blunt cannula under the skin may feel like ‘pushing,’ it is seldom difficult or painful.

-- Minimal downtime: If the bruising and swelling result from sharp needles, it might not be very comfortable to be seen in public.
+- Minimal downtime: If the bruising and swelling result from sharp needles, it might be uncomfortable to be seen in public.
 The tipped blunt cannula approach minimizes swelling and bruising and requires little downtime.